Stop Stock Chasing and Stock Socialisation Workshops

 We can also taylor the workshops for working dogs that have to work through and around livestock for example gundogs and search and rescue dogs that have to pass the livestock assessment.

-The principles used to stop dogs chasing stock can be used where the dogs has other chase targets.
+The principles used to stop dogs chasing stock can be used where the dogs has chase targets other than livestock.

 We specialise in stopping dogs chasing stock and teaching them to have a brilliant recall.
 We have been very successful helping people with dogs that have chased stock.
 Including teaching dogs to behave properly around chickens, sheep and horses when the owner's had been told by "behaviourist's" that the dogs had to be put to sleep.